ClevelandJavaScript/grunt-and-gulp/README.md

 # Grunt and Gulp
 This repository was prepared for the Cleveland JavaScript and Node.js meetups on March 31, 2014.
+The meetup group is located here: http://www.meetup.com/Cleveland-JavaScript-Meetup/

 During the meetup, we take a look at Grunt and Gulp, which are two build systems for JavaScript applications.
 These two build systems have competing philosophies.
 Grunt is a configuration-driven approach whereas Gulp is a stream-oriented, code-driven approach.

 Both are very good and have tradeoffs.
 With Grunt 0.5 on the horizon and promising to feature more asynchronous stream-like mechanics, these two approaches will likely converge.
 For the moment, they're great to use and interesting to experiment with.